Powerlearnproject/se-day1-assignment-SheddyCurls/README.md

 In summary, IDEs and VCS are indispensable tools that enhance the software development process by improving productivity, collaboration, and code quality.
 IDEs streamline coding and debugging, while VCS facilitates collaboration and maintains a history of code changes.

-What are some common challenges faced by software engineers?
+**What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 Software engineers face a variety of challenges in their daily work.
-Here are some common ones and strategies for overcoming them:
+Here are some common ones and strategies for overcoming them:**

-1. Ever-Changing Technology:
+**1. Ever-Changing Technology:**

 * Challenge The technology landscape changes rapidly, requiring constant learning and adaptation.
 * Strategies: